fyrox-book/fyrox-book.github.io/src/beginning/scene_and_scene_graph.md

 The global transform is almost the same, but it also includes the whole chain of transforms of the parent nodes.
-Going back to the example of the character and the sword, if the character moves, and by extension the sword, the global transform of the sword will reflect the changes made to the character position, yet its local transform will not, since that represents the sword's position's relative to the character's, which didn't change.
+Going back to the example of the character and the sword, if the character moves, and by extension the sword, the global transform of the sword will reflect the changes made to the character position, yet its local transform will not, since that represents the sword's position relative to the character's, which didn't change.

 This mechanism is very simple, yet powerful.
 The full grace of it unfolds when you're working with 3D models with skeletons.
 Each bone in a skeleton has its parent and a set of children, which allows you to rotate, translate, or scale them to animate your entire character.

+## Scripts

+Scene node can have zero or more scripts assigned to it to execute some logic associated with the node.
+Scripting is a separate large topic, and it is described in the [respective chapter](../scripting/scripting.md).